Welsh personality, Shân Cothi is a versatile classical and music theatre soloist and an experienced actress and television and radio presenter.

 Shân is a well-known face on Welsh television.
 She made her TV acting début playing the role of Davina Roberts in the highly successful drama series Con Passionate for S4C and was nominated in the ‘Best Newcomer’ category at the 2006 BAFTA Cymru awards.
 Her self-titled music TV series for S4C won a BAFTA award and was nominated for the Best Music Programme award in the Montreux Festival.
 Shân has presented a number of television series for S4C, including Bro in which she and her co–presenter Iolo Williams travelled around Wales, getting to know its people and landscapes and Y Sipsiwn in which Shân followed the old Welsh Romany gipsy route in a gipsy caravan.

-Shân is also a keen horsewoman.
+Shân is a keen horsewoman.
 In 2012 she filmed the television programme Cheltenham Cothi, which documented her progress to be a competitive jockey at the St Patrick's Day Charity Derby in Cheltenham.
-In 2013 she successfully climbed Mount Kilimanjaro in support of Velindre Cancer Centre and Amser Justin Time, a charity Shân founded to raise awareness of Pancreatic Cancer.
+In 2013 she successfully climbed Mount Kilimanjaro in support of Velindre Cancer Centre and Amser Justin Time, a charity Shân founded in 2008 to raise awareness of Pancreatic Cancer.

 Artist biographies are updated frequently, so please contact us for the latest version.
 This biography should not to be reproduced or altered without permission.